 Scavenge tissue is tissue acquired from animals killed for other purposes, or tissues recovered from live animals that were used for other approved purposes.
 That is, the animals have not been specifically for the purpose of obtaining these materials.
 Requests to scavenge tissue must be made electronically.
 Please consult a Facility Manager who will advise on whether a Tissue Scavenging application is appropriate for your work.

 All researchers working with animals or associated with project licences must complete this induction.
 There are no exceptions.
 This is irrespective of whether you have already completed an induction elsewhere.

-All users of SAHMRI facilities (including Primary Applicants and Deputies on Project Licences) must attend an induction into our compliance and ethical practices.
-After the course, an online exam must be completed (with a minimum 80% pass mark).
+All users of SAHMRI facilities (including Primary Applicants and Deputies on Project Licences) must complete the online induction (with a minimum 80% pass mark).
 The induction must be renewed every 2 years.

-It is WHS requirement for all AEC applications to have a completed and approved risk analysis form with all new applications.
-Amendments with changes to animal welfare and/or additional procedures or hazardous substances also require an approved risk analysis form.
+It is WHS requirement for risk assessments to be evaluated for AEC applications and amendments with changes to animal welfare and/or additional procedures or hazardous substances also require an approved risk analysis form.
 Please contact WHS representatives to determine if your project requires a risk analysis for to be completed and for assistance in completing this form.